Natural Bait or Artificial Bait: Pros and Cons

 Natural Bait

-Natural bait includes any living organism or part of it used to attract fish.
-Common examples include worms, shrimp, minnows, mollusks, and insects.
-Some fishermen collect their own bait from nature, while others purchase it from specialized stores.
+Natural bait consists of living organisms or parts of them used to attract fish.
+Popular examples include worms, shrimp, minnows, mollusks, and insects.
+Some anglers prefer to collect their own bait from nature, while others rely on specialized fishing stores.
+Natural bait is prized for its authenticity, scent, and movement, which can trigger instinctive feeding behaviors in fish.

 Live Bait for Freshwater Fishing